Vocast-fr/podcheater/README.md

 4. Reboot the modem with device API, to get a new IP address

-5. Wait a specific amount of time according the configuration with `WAIT` environment variable.
+5. Wait internet is up, and then wait again a specific amount of time according the configuration with `WAIT` environment variable.

 ## Requirements